 2019, 2020, 2021, 2022, 2023

-11th Hour Racing is strengthening its commitment to ocean health with the sponsorship of a new sailing team that includes prominent American offshore sailors Charlie Enright (Rhode Island), and Mark Towill (Hawaii).
+11th Hour Racing is strengthening its commitment to ocean health with the sponsorship of prominent American offshore sailors Charlie Enright (Rhode Island) and Mark Towill (Hawaii).
 The team’s sights are set on competing in The Ocean Race in 2022-23 while engaging a broad audience and sailing fans across the globe on the topics of the climate crisis, ocean health, and sustainability.

 The ocean connects us all — from giving us the very basic necessities we need to live, to providing an avenue for cultures to interact.
 We only thrive if our oceans thrive, but human impact — from the climate crisis to plastic pollution to the decline in biodiversity — has driven the planet to a critical moment in time.
 The clock is ticking.
 This is the #oceanhour.